 Choice of Mixed-Gender or Separate-Gender Bunks

 Midbar and Aravah campers enjoy a full schedule of exciting camp activities, including senior archery (with real arrows), video production, sewing, mountain biking, funyaking (safer, inflatable kayaks), paddle boating, and surf biking.
-To add even more fun and excitement to their summer, they have Chugim five times a week.
+We add even more fun and excitement to their summer with Chugim (choice periods) three times a week.

 4th Grade (Golan)